 You too are no doubt looking for the best relationship advice you can find.
 I understand, then, if you’re a bit miffed at the prospect of spending time on improving yourself!

-Why would I give such advice, when you don’t necessarily consider yourself to be 'the problem'?
-(Know that – as a therapist – I don’t see anybody as a 'problem'.
+Why would I give such advice, when you don’t necessarily consider yourself to be the problem?
+(Know that – as a therapist – I don’t see anybody as a problem.
 We can all be trapped in behaviours that are less than helpful in any situation, let alone a relationship.)

 Or, you can take your partner and your relationship for granted, and forget to devote the necessary time and energy to creating a healthy, happy and fulfilling partnership for the two of you.

-Ask them to be honest with you – even if they’re not that skillful when it comes to handling delicate situations.
+Ask them to be honest with you – even if they’re not that skilful when it comes to handling delicate situations.
 They’ll know things about you that you don’t know yourself.
 Be prepared to carefully consider what they’re telling you, without becoming unnecessarily defensive (see part 2).

-When you’re feeling confident, strong and secure, you’ll be much more likely to be able to handle whatever comes your way.
+When you’re feeling confident, strong and secure, you’ll be much more likely to be able to handle whatever comes your way, including your relationship problems.
 If it ends up that your partner has fallen out of love with you, you’ll be in a pretty good position to pick yourself up, dust yourself off and be ready for a new relationship, whenever it might come along.